zyla/purescript-debug-show/README.md

 ## Why?

-Because `Show` instances increase code size.
+- Because `Show` instances increase code size.
+- Even if you have a `Show` instance, in polymorphic code sometimes you want to have some logging, but don't want to add a `Show` constraint just for debugging purposes.

 ## How it works